codeslo/codeslo-test-engine-client/challenges/06 Nested Loops and JSON/01 Steamroller/readme.md

 Create a function, **steamroller**, that accepts an array as a parameter.
 This array will be multidimensional, with an unknown number of arrays inside it.
 **steamroller** should return a single-dimensional array that contains all the values from the parameter array.

+Your solution should *not* use JavaScripts built-in Array.flat method.

 ```javascript
 // Input example
 [['apples','peaches'],['broccoli','spinach'],['cheese','yogurt']];